Olsen OK Hunting Knife

 The straight back blade has a gently curved cutting edge and a flat back.
 This design makes the blade heavy and strong for its size and allows the thumb of the cutting hand to rest on the blade forward of the hilt when extra cutting force is required.
 The blade's curve makes cutting easier by focusing the force on a small area, while the overall blade shape allows chopping as well as slicing.

 The blade is marked in two lines "Olsen OK / H.C., MI."; there is no model number provided.
 It holds an edge well, being sufficiently hard to remain sharp after field dressing a deer, although I don't know its Rockwell hardness.
-Its gently curved cutting edge, beveled at about 20-degrees, is relatively easy to sharpen.
-I use a Buck sharpening set with medium and hard stones to keep my Olsen's blade sharp.
+Its gently curved cutting edge, beveled at about 20-degrees, is relatively easy to keep sharp with medium and hard Arkansas stones.
 Always use honing oil on the stone when sharpening any knife and never use an electric kitchen knife sharpener on a fine blade.